CFTO-DT: Technical information

-Subchannels
+Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 The station began providing a digital signal on satellite on November 17, 2003, and on January 30, 2004, CFTO was granted an over-the-air digital television signal, transmitting on UHF channel 40 at an effective radiated power of 17,400 watts.
 In mid-2005, CFTO upgraded its digital signal to transmit programming in high definition.
-CFTO shut down its analogue signal, over VHF channel 9, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal was relocated from its pre-transition UHF channel 40 to its analogue-era VHF channel 9 for post-transition operations.
-On 29 April 2019, CTV will update broadcast channels for stations in Toronto, Victoria, and Windsor.
-CFTO will broadcast on channel 8, but retain virtual channel 9.1.
+CFTO shut down its analog signal, over VHF channel 9, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station's digital signal was relocated from its pre-transition UHF channel 40 to its analog-era VHF channel 9 for post-transition operations.
+On April 29, 2019, CTV updated broadcast channels for stations in Toronto, Victoria, and Windsor.
+CFTO moved to VHF channel 8, but retained virtual channel 9.

 Transmitters

 CFTO-TV-21 and a long list of CTV rebroadcasters nationwide were to shut down on or before August 31, 2009, as part of a political dispute with Canadian authorities on paid fee-for-carriage requirements for cable television operators.
 A subsequent change in ownership assigned full control of CTVglobemedia to Bell Media; as of 2011, these transmitters continue to be licensed and remain in operation.
 Just after midnight on June 23, 2019, the Orillia transmitter was converted to digital.